cvs-health/testaro/README.md

 - produces human-oriented HTML digests from scored reports
 - produces human-oriented HTML comparisons of the scores of targets

-Testilo contains procedures that reorganize report data by defect rather than test package, and that compensate for duplicative tests when computing scores.
+Testilo contains procedures that reorganize report data by defect rather than tool, and that compensate for duplicative tests when computing scores.

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest).
 Autotest was created as a monolithic accessibility testing package, but that forced functionalities to be hosted on a workstation merely because it was impractical to host Playwright elsewhere.
 Testaro embodies an architectural decision to isolate workstation-dependent functionalities.